sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 - **Scan Interval:** Defines the duration, in seconds, between consecutive Wi-Fi network scans.
 This setting helps in refreshing the network list periodically, based on the `WIFI_SCAN_SECONDS` parameter.
 - **Country:** Sets the country code for the Wi-Fi network.
 Initially configured to a default value that accommodates a broad range of networks globally, it may need adjustment to match the ISO-3166-alpha-2 code of your specific country for optimal performance.
 This is modifiable through the `WIFI_COUNTRY` parameter.
 - **Status:** Provides real-time insights into the connection's current state.
-- **IP Address:** Displays the SidecarT board's IP address within the Wi-Fi network.
+- **IP Address:** Displays the Multi-device's IP address within the Wi-Fi network.
 - **Gateway:** Shows the gateway's IP address for the Wi-Fi network.
 - **Netmask:** Indicates the network's subnet mask.
 - **DNS Server:** Reveals the DNS server's IP address used by the Wi-Fi network.
-- **MAC Address:** Lists the MAC address of the SidecarT board within the network.
+- **MAC Address:** Lists the MAC address of the Multi-device within the network.
-- **Check Interval:** The frequency, in seconds, at which the SidecarT board reviews the network's status, controlled by the `NETWORK_STATUS_SEC` parameter.
+- **Check Interval:** The frequency, in seconds, at which the Multi-device reviews the network's status, controlled by the `NETWORK_STATUS_SEC` parameter.
 - **File Download Timeout:** The maximum wait time, in seconds, for downloading a file over the Wi-Fi network, set using the `DOWNLOAD_TIMEOUT_SEC` parameter.

 These configurable options empower users to fine-tune their network settings, facilitating improved connectivity and troubleshooting capabilities.